-(g) No award may be made under the provisions of this chapter for any occupational disease contracted prior to July 1, 1949.
-An employee has contracted an occupational disease within the meaning of this subsection if the disease or condition has developed to such an extent that it can be diagnosed as an occupational disease.

-- (h) (1) For purposes of this chapter, a rebuttable presumption that a professional firefighter who has developed a cardiovascular or pulmonary disease or sustained a cardiovascular injury or who has developed leukemia, lymphoma, or multiple myeloma, bladder cancer, mesothelioma, or testicular cancer arising out of and in the course of employment as a firefighter has received an injury or contracted a disease arising out of and in the course of his or her employment exists if: (A) The person has been actively employed by a fire department as a professional firefighter for a minimum of two years prior to the cardiovascular injury or onset of a cardiovascular or pulmonary disease or death; (B) the injury or onset of the disease or death occurred within six months of having participated in firefighting or a training or drill exercise which actually involved firefighting; and (C) in the case of the development of leukemia, lymphoma, or multiple myeloma, bladder cancer, mesothelioma, or testicular cancer, the person has been actively employed by a fire department as a professional firefighter for a minimum of five years in the state prior to the development of leukemia, lymphoma, or multiple myeloma, bladder cancer, mesothelioma, or testicular cancer, has not used tobacco products for at least 10 years, and is not over the age of 65 years.
-When the above conditions are met, it shall be presumed that sufficient notice of the injury, disease, or death has been given and that the injury, disease, or death was not self inflicted. - (2) The amendments made to this section during the 2018 regular session of the Legislature to include leukemia, lymphoma, or multiple myeloma arising out of and in the course of employment as a firefighter as a rebuttable presumption shall expire on July 1, 2023, unless extended by the Legislature.
-The amendments made to this section during the 2020 regular session of the Legislature to include bladder cancer, mesothelioma or testicular cancer arising out of and in the course of employment as a firefighter as a rebuttable presumption expire on July 1, 2025, unless extended by the Legislature.
+- (g) No award may be made under the provisions of this chapter for any occupational disease contracted prior to July 1, 1949.
+An employee has contracted an occupational disease within the meaning of this subsection if the disease or condition has developed to such an extent that it can be diagnosed as an occupational disease. - (h) (1) For purposes of this chapter, a rebuttable presumption that a professional firefighter who has developed a cardiovascular or pulmonary disease or sustained a cardiovascular injury or who has developed skin, lung, esophageal, colon, testicular, prostate, brain, breast, or cervical cancer, mesothelioma, non-Hodgkin's lymphoma, leukemia, lymphoma, or multiple myeloma arising out of and in the course of employment as a firefighter has received an injury or contracted a disease arising out of and in the course of his or her employment exists if: (A) The person has been actively employed by a fire department as a professional firefighter for a minimum of two years prior to the cardiovascular injury or onset of a cardiovascular or pulmonary disease or death; (B) the injury or onset of the disease or death occurred within six months of having participated in firefighting or a training or drill exercise which actually involved firefighting; and (C) in the case of the development of skin, lung, esophageal, colon, testicular, prostate, brain, breast, or cervical cancer, mesothelioma, non-Hodgkin's, lymphoma, leukemia, lymphoma, or multiple myeloma the person has been actively employed by a fire department as a professional firefighter for a minimum of five years in the state prior to the development of skin, lung, esophageal, colon, testicular, prostate, brain, breast, or cervical cancer, mesothelioma, non-Hodgkin's lymphoma, leukemia, lymphoma, or multiple myeloma, has not used tobacco products for at least 10 years, and is not over the age of 65 years.
+When the above conditions are met, it shall be presumed that sufficient notice of the injury, disease, or death has been given and that the injury, disease, or death was not self-inflicted.

-(i) Claims for occupational disease as defined in §23-4-1(f) of this code, except occupational pneumoconiosis for all workers and pulmonary disease and cardiovascular injury and disease for professional firefighters, shall be processed in like manner as claims for all other personal injuries.
+- (2) The amendments made to this section during the 2018 2021 regular session of the Legislature to include skin, lung, esophageal, colon, testicular, prostate, brain, breast, or cervical cancer, mesothelioma, non-Hodgkin's lymphoma, leukemia, lymphoma, or multiple myeloma arising out of and in the course of employment as a firefighter as a rebuttable presumption shall expire on July 1, 2023 2026, unless extended by the Legislature. - (i) Claims for occupational disease as defined in §23-4-1(f) of this code, except occupational pneumoconiosis for all workers and pulmonary disease and cardiovascular injury and disease for professional firefighters, shall be processed in like manner as claims for all other personal injuries.

-NOTE: The purpose of this bill is to include three types of cancer for which rebuttable presumption of injury from employment exists for firefighters.
+NOTE: The purpose of this bill is to expand the number of diseases for which professional firefighters have rebuttable presumption of occupational injury.